-This summery treat is not only refreshing and hydrating but healthy too!
-This sweet melon contains Vitamin A, Vitamin B6, Vitamin C, and potassium!
+This summer treat is healthy as it contains Vitamin A, Vitamin B6, Vitamin C, and potassium!
 An immature watermelon can be stored on your counter for a few days until it ripens.
 An uncut watermelon can be stored for 2 to 3 weeks in the refrigerator, but after you cut the melon, it can only stay for several days.
 The following information is from the National Watermelon Promotion Board.

 How a Watermelon is Grown:

 You need three things to grow watermelon: sun, bees and water.
-Farmers generally grow watermelon in rows, 8-12 feet apart, in raised beds 4-12 inches high composed of fertilized sand or sandy loam.
+Farmers generally grow watermelon in rows, 8-12 feet apart and in raised beds 4-12 inches high.
+The beds are composed of fertilized sand or sandy loam.
 Tiny watermelon plants from a transplant nursery can be implanted in the beds.
 Honeybees must pollinate the yellow watermelon blossom.
 Even the sterile, seedless watermelon requires pollination in order to fruit.
 In a month, a vine may spread to as much as 6-8 feet.
 Within 60 days, the vine produces its first watermelons.
 The crop is ready to harvest within 3 months.